Dylmoco/smoothr/README.md

 `store_settings.settings.active_payment_gateway` to `nmi` (or override it on the client via `window.SMOOTHR_CONFIG.active_payment_gateway`).
 Include NMI's `Collect.js` script on pages displaying the checkout form and call `mountNMIFields()` to mount the card fields before submitting the cart.
-The SDK automatically sets the `data-tokenization-key` attribute on those fields.
+The client script injects `[data-tokenization-key]` attributes on those fields automatically.

+Checkout requests post the `{ payment_token }` returned by Collect.js in place of
+a Stripe `payment_method`.

 ### Deployment Log